 There are many possible careers in conservation that encompass a wide range of preservation and conservation activities, sometimes making the road to becoming a conservator complex.
 Historically, apprenticeship training was the primary route.
 However, since the establishment of degree-granting graduate programs in the 1960s and ‘70s, conservation education has become more formalized.
 Today, most professional conservators earn an advanced degree, with the majority of job postings requiring at least a master's degree from a conservation graduate program or equivalent.
 Below are main stages of becoming a conservator.

 Pre-program is a term to describe an exploratory period during which individuals interested in conservation become thoroughly acquainted with the profession and the commitment required to attain an advanced conservation degree.
 They also undertake the fulfillment of various prerequisites for graduate programs in conservation.
 There are only a limited number of undergraduate programs designed to prepare students for graduate-level conservation studies.
 Many students discover conservation as a career option only after they have completed their undergraduate program and must seek additional opportunities to obtain required courses, skills, and experience required for admission.
 To gain exposure to conservation, many pre-program students will work in a conservation facility, typically as pre-program interns, volunteers, or as paid technicians.
+Read our pre-program internship guidelines for both interns and supervisors.

 A master’s degree in conservation is the recognized credential for today’s professional conservator.
 According to the 2014 AIC Compensation Survey, the vast majority of practicing conservators hold advanced degrees in conservation.
 In the United States, these graduate programs are typically two to four years in duration and incorporate training in both the theory and practice of cultural heritage conservation.